anima-wg/brski-cloud/anima-brski-cloud.md

 ## Security Updates for the Pledge

 Unlike many other uses of BRSKI, in the Cloud Registrar case it is assumed that the Pledge has connected to a network, such as the public Internet, on which some amount of connectivity is possible, but there is no other local configuration available.
-(Note: there are many possible configurations in which the device might not have unlimited connectivity to the public Internet, but for which there might be connectivity possible)
+(Note: there are many possible configurations in which the device might not have unlimited connectivity to the public Internet, but for which there might be some connectivity possible)

-There is another advantage to being online: the Pledge SHOULD contact the Manufacturer before bootstrapping in order to apply any available firmware patches.
-Manufacturers are encouraged to make MUD {{?RFC8520}} files available, and in those definitions to allow for retrieval of firmware updates.
+The Pledge SHOULD NOT assume that the connectivity that it has is sheltered.
+In a majority of cases, the Pledge will be connected to a network behind an enterprise firewall, or a home router, with typical restrictions on incoming TCP connections due to NAT44 {{?RFC6144}} and {{?RFC7084, Sections 3.1}}, and {{RFC6092, Section 4}}.
+In such situations, the Pledge might think it can be assured that it can not be attacked, but this is not the case.
+Pledges could be deployed on networks with unfiltered connectivity, there could be incoming connections enabled, and there could also be malicious devices within this network.

 This may also include updates to the Implicit list of Trust Anchors.
 In this way, a Pledge that may have been in a dusty box in a warehouse for a long time can be updated to the latest (exploit-free) firmware before attempting bootstrapping.